Draterr/Draterr.github.io/_posts/2024-3-5-CozyHosting.markdown

 ![Untitled](/assets/images/cozyhosting/11.png)

 We can see that a POST request gets sent to the endpoint `/executessh` and it takes two parameters host and username.
-From here I pretty much was sure that a shell command was being executed in the backend.
+From here I was pretty confiden that a shell command was being executed in the backend.
 The command would probably look something like

 ![Untitled](/assets/images/cozyhosting/12.png)